PREVEnt Trial: Prevention of Rupture with Enzastaurin in Vascular Ehlers-Danlos Syndrome

 The results were significant and gave Johns Hopkins researchers as well as the team at Rumpus Therapeutics optimism that a similar treatment may work in humans

 In April 2021, Rumpus Therapeutics sold the rights to enzastaurin for vEDS to Aytu BioPharma to access funding for the trial (see the press release here).
 The Rumpus Therapeutics team joined Aytu and began preparing for a clinical trial.
-Although the timelines are not guaranteed, Aytu's September 2021 Investor Presentation indicated that patients could start enrolling as early as the first part of 2022.
+In October 2022, Aytu Biopharma announced a suspension of the trial as they work to secure funding.

 The Treatment: How can Enzastaurin Help?